 Now that five years have passed since it first became law, can we call the Affordable Care Act, commonly referred to as Obamacare, a success or a failure?
 As is often the case with political hot potatoes like this one, it depends on who you ask and the information they use to make their case.

-For example, in recent months (and even years) a number of journalists, politicians, and "thought leaders" have declared Obamacare to be a disappointment at best and a miserable failure at worst.
+In recent months a number of journalists, politicians, and "thought leaders" have declared Obamacare to be a disappointment at best and a miserable failure at worst.

 Take John Goodman, a senior fellow at the Independent Institute.
 In an article he wrote for Forbes late last year, he said, "Obamacare is the American version of national health insurance.
 In Britain and Canada, for example, the primary goal was to remove money as a barrier to health care.
 How does Obamacare rate by that standard?
 Not very high."

-Goodman based this particular piece of criticism on the fact that, "unless they were previously uninsured, people who are getting health insurance in the (Obamacare) exchanges are likely facing greater financial barriers to care than they were before the health reform was enacted."
+Goodman based this criticism on the fact that, "unless they were previously uninsured, people getting health insurance in the (Obamacare) exchanges are likely facing greater financial barriers to care than they were before the health reform was enacted."

 He also criticized the Affordable Care Act for the non-financial barriers that he said have been placed between consumers and health care.
 Specifically, he pointed to "the narrow networks that have emerged in the insurance company race to the bottom.
 These networks often exclude the best doctors and the best hospitals."